bodobraegger/bodobraegger.github.io/pages/projects/index.md

       link: 'https://networktheory.art'
       desc: 'The continuation of the artist network theory zine, coming soon.
 Code is available on <a href="https://github.com/bodobraegger/artist-network-theory">GitHub</a>.'
       icon: 'i-mdi:local-area-network-pending'
+   # - name: 'gleis161.ch'
+   #   link: './gleis161'
+   #   desc: 'Built with <a href="https://astro.build/">Astro.js</a>, featuring an encrypted content system for anonymous administration.
+It was built to raise money for organizations in Gaza.
+Find the source <a href="https://github.com/gleis161/home">here</a>.'
+   #   icon: 'i-ri-pages-line'

   Previous Work and Research:
     - name: Research Assistant @ ETH Zürich